eclipse-ee4j/jakartaee-tutorial/CONTRIBUTING.md

 * Do not use in-house abbreviations!
 E.g. do not use “DD” but write out fully “deployment descriptor”.
 * List items should always start with capital and end with full stop.

+## Style guide

+If you're going to write documentation, please make sure you follow the [style guide](STYLE_GUIDE.adoc).

 ## Eclipse Contributor Agreement

 Before your contribution can be accepted by the project team contributors must